mesosphere/marathon/README.md

 # Marathon [![Build Status](https://travis-ci.org/mesosphere/marathon.png?branch=master)](https://travis-ci.org/mesosphere/marathon)

-Marathon is a [Mesos][Mesos] framework for long-running services.
-Given that you have Mesos running as the kernel for your datacenter, Marathon is the `init` or [upstart][upstart] daemon.
+Marathon is a [Mesos][Mesos] framework for long-running applications.
+Given that you have Mesos running as the kernel for your datacenter, Marathon is the [init][init] or [upstart][upstart] daemon.

 Marathon provides a
 [REST API](https://github.com/mesosphere/marathon/blob/master/REST.md) for
-starting, stopping, and scaling services.
-Marathon is written in Scala and can run in highly-available mode by running multiple Marathon instances.
+starting, stopping, and scaling applications.
+Marathon is written in Scala and can run in highly-available mode by running multiple copies of Marathon.
 The state of running tasks gets stored in the Mesos state abstraction.

 Try Marathon now on [Elastic Mesos](http://elastic.mesosphere.io).